NASA-IMPACT/nncpp-cumulus-deploy/README.md

 ### Custom lambdas and additions.tf
 This project borrows heavily from the MAAP cumulus deployment, including using tooling to build and deploy custom lambdas.
 The build and deployment of custom lambdas are wrapped in scripts that are configured in `package.json` and executed using the yarn cli.
 After deploying the custom lambdas, additions.tf and a new workflow definition can be deployed using an additional terraformation within the Cumulus module.

-After intalling yarn `npm -g yarn`, the `yarn install` will install all required node modules as well as build and deploy the lambdas in `cumulus-tf/lambdas` using scripts stored in `scripts/`.
+After intalling yarn, `npm -g yarn`, `yarn install` will install all required node modules as well as build and deploy the lambdas in `cumulus-tf/lambdas` using scripts stored in `scripts/`.

 To use the custom lambdas in a Cumulus workflow the lambdas and AWS components were added with `cumulus-tf/additions.tf`.
 A discover granules workflow was added to the deployment with `discover_and_queue_granules.asl.json`.